CalthorpeAnalytics/urbanfootprint/README.md

 Interested in installing UrbanFootprint on your own computer?

+---

+# UF Quickstart Cloud

+To run a version of UrbanFootprint on your own server (such as an AWS EC2 instance), follow the instructions in **[README-cloud.md](README-cloud.md)**.

+# UF Quickstart Local - Use a Pre-built VM

 The fastest way to get up and running with a local UrbanFootprint installation is by using a pre-built virtual machine.

----

-# UF Quickstart - Use a Pre-built VM

 ### Quickstart Prerequisites for Mac OS X and MS Windows: